Mbu32/Data-Analysis/ReadMe.md

 # Applied Data Analysis & Statistical Modeling Projects

-This repository contains applied projects demonstrating **statistical reasoning, regression modeling, feature engineering, and model diagnostics**, with an emphasis on interpretability and sound quantitative decision-making.
+This repository contains applied projects demonstrating **statistical reasoning, regression modeling, feature engineering, and model diagnostics**, with an emphasis on interpretability and sound quantitative decision making.
-My background is in **mathematics, statistics, and finance**, and these projects focus on translating theory into practical, data-driven insights.
+My background is in **mathematics, statistics, and finance**, and these projects focus on translating theory into practical, data driven insights.

----

 ## 1 California Housing Price Modeling